awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts-technical-overview.md

   ]
 }
 ```
-Account A creates a role with a trust policy that gets credentials from the identity provider created with the cluster's OIDC issuer URL, as shown below\.
+Account A creates a role with a trust policy that gets credentials from the identity provider created with the cluster's OIDC issuer URL\.

 ```
 {